 New advertisers have no trouble adding keywords to their paid search campaign, but far too many fail to change the keyword match types.
 We’ve seen a number of first-time advertisers creating campaigns with dozens of keywords, but who leave them all set to broad match.
 Sure, you’ll generate a lot of impressions, but you’ll also have a hard time turning those impressions into profitable clicks and conversions.

 You’ll generate a lot of impressions with broad match keywords, but you’ll also have a hard time turning those impressions into profitable clicks and conversions.

 The cold hard truth: Leaving your keywords set to broad match is a great way to lose money and ensure your campaign is DOA.
 Here’s a rundown of the match types offered by Google AdWords & Bing Ads and how they work with your keywords.
 Be sure to leverage the appropriate match types for each of your keywords to create healthy traffic for your ads.

 How Match Types Work With Keywords

-Paid search campaigns work by using keywords to trigger ads for relevant searches that take place on search engines like Google & Yahoo.
+Paid search campaigns work by using keywords to trigger ads for relevant searches that take place on search engines like Google & Bing.
 Your ads are triggered when a user conducts a search that contains your keyword.
 If your keyword “shoes” is set to broad, your ad could show up if a user searches for “women’s shoes.”
 Match types give you control over how closely search queries need to match your keywords in order to trigger your ads.
 They’re an additional layer of control over your keywords that let you target the searcher’s intent.
 If you want to target buyers of shoes, you could add the keyword “buy shoes” as a phrase match which would make you eligible to display your ads for searches like “where can I buy shoes online.”

 Match Types At a Glance